 Recalling Resolution 6.3 “Strengthening monitoring of migratory waterbirds”, and further recalling Resolution 5.2 “Addressing gaps in knowledge of and conservation action for waterbird populations and sites important for them” and Resolution 5.22 “Establishing a long-term basic structural funding regime for the International Waterbird Census in the African-Eurasian region”,

-Taking note of the Report on the Development of Waterbird Monitoring along the African-Eurasian Flyways and the progress made towards achieving Targets 3.1. of the AEWA Strategic Plan 2009-2017 with respect to waterbird monitoring data gathering and being aware that sustainable funding is yet to be secured (document AEWA/MOP 7.31),
+Taking note of the Report on the Development of Waterbird Monitoring along the African-Eurasian Flyways and the progress made towards achieving Targets 3.1. of the AEWA Strategic Plan 2009-2017 with respect to waterbird monitoring data gathering and being aware that sustainable funding is yet to be secured (document AEWA/MOP 7.31 Rev. 1),

-Gratefully acknowledging the contributions to the objectives of AEWA with respect to developing waterbird monitoring, made by Contracting Parties, international donors, national and international non-governmental organisations, particularly through the AEWA African Initiative, the Wadden Sea Flyway Initiative, the Conserving Migratory Waterbirds in West Africa project, the Mediterranean Waterbird Monitoring project, the Strengthening Waterbird Monitoring in the African-Eurasian Flyway project, the Adriatic Flyway Initiative, the Migratory Soaring Birds project, and the RESSOURCE project as examples of strategic regional initiatives for the conservation of waterbirds and their habitats,
+Gratefully acknowledging the contributions to the objectives of AEWA with respect to developing waterbird monitoring, made by Contracting Parties, international donors, national and international non-governmental organisations, particularly through the AEWA African Initiative, the Wadden Sea Flyway Initiative, the Conserving Migratory Waterbirds in West Africa project, the Mediterranean Waterbird Monitoring project, the Strengthening Waterbird Monitoring in the African-Eurasian Flyway project, the Adriatic Flyway Initiative, the Migratory Soaring Birds project, the Coordinated Waterbird Counts (CWAC) project as part of South Africa’s commitment to international waterbird conservation and the RESSOURCE project as examples of strategic regional initiatives for the conservation of waterbirds and their habitats,

+Welcoming the support of the Environment and Protected Areas Authority of Sharjah, United Arab Emirates, to the development of the Strategy for monitoring coastal waterbird populations and their habitats on the Arabian Peninsula in response to CMS Resolution 12.25 on Promoting conservation of critical intertidal and other coastal habitats for migratory species and launched at the Ramsar COP 13 in Dubai, and the active engagement of regional stakeholders in its implementation,

 Taking full account of document AEWA/MOP 7.14 “Report on the Conservation Status of Migratory Waterbirds in the Agreement Area - 7th edition” (aka CSR7),